ShanJiang21/shanjiang21.github.io/Tutorial.md

 #### Severity

 ### Measurement invariance using MIMIC

 One must assume that the numerical values under consideration are on the same measurement scale (Drasgow, 1984, 1987).
-That is, one must assumethat the test has "**measurement invariance**" across groups.
+That is, one must assume that the test has "**measurement invariance**" across groups.

 ##### Differential item Functioning